 Company and Management: Define how your business is structured legally and whether it will be a sole trader, limited company, partnership, non-profit, or other forms or business registration.

-For your management team, include a bio with a picture for each member and describe their experience and strengths.
-If you have time and the team size warrants the detail, use an organisational chart to show the hierarchy of each function.
+For your management team, include a bio with a picture of each member and describe their experience and strengths.
+If you have time and the team size warrants the detail, use an organizational chart to show the hierarchy of each function.

-It is always good to recognise where you have gaps in experience and have sought guidance and business advisors to coach the team in these areas, as you scale up your business.
+It is always good to recognize where you have gaps in experience and have sought guidance and business advisors to coach the team in these areas, as you scale up your business.